UAF Rasmuson Library

 - Forward Your UA Google Mail

 The Elmer E. Rasmuson Library is located on the main University of Alaska Fairbanks campus.
-The library is comprised of the main library as well as the BioSciences Library.
 The library contains more than 2.2 million items and subscribes to more than 172 online databases,many FULL-TEXT.
 Rasmuson is the largest library in the state of Alaska.

 The Rasmuson Library has one of the world's finest collections of Alaska and Polar Regions (APR) materials including books, periodicals, photography, manuscripts, films, oral histories, rare books, and maps.
 The collections are centered on Alaska but include many items about the Circumpolar North and Antarctica.
 Subject bibliographers, archivists, anthropologists and historians on the APR staff are available for reference and research assistance.